Cyd0n1a/Cyduzu/README.md

+## Your Source code is in another castle.
+Say no to the corpo's.

 # Obtained from https://web.archive.org/web/20240302235250/https://codeload.github.com/yuzu-emu/yuzu/zip/refs/heads/master
-If you don't trust that the repo isn't modified, you can download it directly from the above link (but it isn't modified, except for THIS README.md file to add this note)
+// If you don't trust that the repo isn't modified, you can download it directly from the above link (but it isn't modified, except for THIS README.md file to add this note)

 <!--
 SPDX-FileCopyrightText: 2018 yuzu Emulator Project